lee-lindley/github_blog/_posts/2022-04-30-perl_dbd_oracle_clob.md

 $dbh->rollback; # to end the transaction concerning temp lob locator and freeing it so perl destructor doesn't complain
 ```
 I'm not going to print out the results, but this works just fine.
-My sample query is not even bigger than
+My sample query output is not bigger than
 the chunk size, so it didn't loop, but it will work.

 # Conclusion